Seattle Medical Malpractice Lawyers

 Time Limitations for Malpractice Claim Filing.

-Washington State has several statutes of limitations (SOL) which control the amount of time within which a claim for medical malpractice can be made.
+Washington State has several statutes of limitations (SOL) that control the amount of time within which a claim for medical malpractice can be made.
 The general rules are:

 • A medical malpractice claim must be filed within three years after the actions constituting negligence occurred.